LithMage/smartcash-bootstrap-script-win10/README.md

 ## How to use `createconf.ps1`
 - Right-Click it and choose `Run with PowerShell`
-- Recomended to just use ENTER when asked for RPC user and pass
+- RPC user and pass will be set random